cs340ppp/lectures/slides/02-types.md

 <!-- pause -->

-E.g., `equal` uses `Eq` as a class constraint so that it can search for a matching element in a list:
+E.g., `elem` uses `Eq` as a class constraint so that it can search for a matching element in a list:

 ```haskell